Compliance and enforcement policy

 If a concern is assessed as warranting further consideration, TEQSA will commence an assessment of compliance.
 This is a detailed examination of a regulated entity’s compliance with the TEQSA Act, the ESOS Act or the relevant standards.
 (Note that s59 of the TEQSA Act specifically refers to reviews or examinations of compliance with the Threshold Standards.)

 Where an assessment of a possible contravention of the TEQSA Act or ESOS Act may lead to court proceedings, this may take the form of an investigation.
 An investigation is undertaken in accordance with the Australian Government Investigations Standards for the purpose of gathering admissible evidence to support court proceedings.

-In most cases, TEQSA will notify a regulated entity that a compliance assessment or investigation has commenced and will describe the nature of the concerns.
-In some cases, it may not be appropriate to alert the regulated entity to TEQSA’s interest.
+TEQSA will notify a regulated entity that a compliance assessment or investigation has commenced and will describe the nature of the concerns and the scope of the assessment.

 Evidence to support a compliance assessment or investigation may be obtained through a number of mechanisms including, but not limited, to:

+Provider visits.
 These are conducted by consent and with advance notice.
-They serve a range of functions, including engagement, observation, information gathering and inspection.
+They serve a range of functions, including engagement, observation, information gathering and inspection

+Searches of premises.
 TEQSA may need to gain access to premises, either with the consent of the occupier or under a warrant.
-Where access to premises is necessary, TEQSA will primarily seek to enter with consent where appropriate.
-A monitoring warrant will only be considered in limited circumstances, for example, where a regulated entity has demonstrated serious, deliberate or ongoing non-compliance.
+Where access to premises is necessary, TEQSA will primarily seek to enter with consent where necessary.
+A warrant will only be considered in limited circumstances, for example, where a regulated entity has demonstrated serious, deliberate or ongoing non-compliance.

 The TEQSA and ESOS Acts, supported by the enforcement framework provided in the Regulatory Powers Act, detail how statutory powers are to be exercised, including the obligations of authorised officers, and the rights and responsibilities of occupiers.

 Compliance assessments and investigations may: